vttilv/moon-dev-ai-agents/README.md

 ### Shipped Features 📦

+- [x] 2/9 - created a solana agent in order to parse through the new solana launches and the copy bot list and applies filters to them before picking their top picks and opening in my browser
 - [x] 2/8 - created the sniper agent that watches for new solana token launches and will then analyze them and maybe snipe
 - [x] 2/7 - created a phone call agent that can be used for customer support, onboarding or sales with a twilio number
 - [x] 2/6 - added ollama to allow for local deepseek r1, gema and llama 3.2 and any other ollama or hugging face model